More Than a Forró Class

 Once the class was finished we continued our forró experience at Nublu, a music venue near the studio.
 It was a very fun night!
 I can understand why many people are becoming "forrozeiros" here in New York.
 The dance is very welcoming to dancers with all levels of experience, the music is fun to listen, it is a very relaxed environment good to make friends and there is a strong sense of community.

 ABOUT THE AUTHOR - Natalie De Ferrari is a model and dancer based in New York.
-She is the Miss Brazil New York 2017 and first runner up 2018.
+She is the Miss Brazil USA 2020.
 She has won many pageants and has modeled in NYFW (New York fashion week).
 Natalie dances samba as well as folkloric dances and plans to get more involved in forró!
 She is a violinist at her university in NY.
 Current journalist for the Casa Do Brasil newspaper and now for Forro New York blog.
 She is active on Instagram for people who want to follow her: